What are DNS Records? Are they different than a domain name?

 Other potentially dangerous situations like website hacking or site-compromising malware, and/or your hosting company going out of business could leave you without any way to fix the problem.

 This is why we recommend that you learn how to set up your own DNS records so you can use separate companies, one to host your website and one to manage your DNS Records.
 If you don’t believe me you may want to check out my article on Cheap Hosting!

 Now for some pros!

 There are a lot of advantages to having your hosting manage your DNS records as long as nothing goes wrong with the server or the connection between it and Google’s search bots.
 It may be faster since they host thousands of other domains on a single system.

 Also, if anything goes wrong they should be able to access and fix it.
 If you’d like, you can make edits while it propagates changes, you won’t have to wait as long for the changes to take effect.
 They may also have more features that give you greater control over how your website behaves in the search engine rankings.

 A Third Option

-Yes you can use the same company to host your dns records and your website, or you can use two separate companies, but there is a third option.
-Here at Smith Sites we offer a service that manages your dns records, designs and builds your website, as well as hosts it.
-We do this with using a separate domain registrar for your dns records and world class servers such as Amazons AWS and Digital Ocean.
-If you would like to find out more; get a website built and managed for your worry free.
+Yes you can use the same company to host your DNS records and your website, or you can use two separate companies, but there is a third option.
+Here at Smith Sites, we offer a service that manages your DNS records, designs and builds your website, as well as hosts it.
+We do this by using a separate domain registrar for your DNS records and world-class servers such as Amazon AWS and Digital Ocean.
+If you would like to find out more; get a website built and managed for your worry-free.

 So, What are DNS Records?
 Well, they are a system the internet uses to guide and manage data.
-Unless you want to use IP address for everything then using the dns records is what you need.
-The DNS Record system allows server companies and other to send data in a person readable manner.
+Unless you want to use the IP address for everything then using the DNS records is what you need.
+The DNS Record system allows server companies and others to send data in a person-readable manner.

-Overall I believe it can be useful for users who are not familiar with, or comfortable working with their website's DNS records needs general a understanding.
+Overall I believe it can be useful for users who are not familiar with, or comfortable working with their website’s DNS records to have a general understanding.